 A Total Approach

 Natural methods offer much hope to prevent and treat Parkinson's disease, especially a complete program of diet, supplement and lifestyle modification.
 In addition to a hair analysis and nutritional balancing program, other nutrients mentioned above may be most helpful.
-For more information, the article in the Townsend Letter #216 contains many more resources and references.

 The preceding statements have not been evaluated by the